cardboard-iguana/cardboard-iguana.com/log/2022-03-06-itprotv-comptia-security-plus.md

 * Email: A certificate specifically flagged for use with S/MIME.
 * Root Signing: The certificate for a CA itself, such as those included with web browsers.
 * User/Client: Identifies an individual.
 Typically used for certificate-based authentication.
 * Machine/Computer: Identifies a particular machine.
-Typically used for peer-to-peer communications
+Typically used for peer-to-peer communications.

-References:
+Code signing implementations are kind of wild, and not always in good ways.

 * [Verifying Windows binaries, without Windows](https://blog.trailofbits.com/2020/05/27/verifying-windows-binaries-without-windows/)